kubernetes/website/docs/user-guide/images.md

 All users of the cluster who can create pods will be able to run pods that use any of the images in the ECR registry.

 The kubelet will fetch and periodically refresh ECR credentials.
-It needs the `ecr:GetAuthorizationToken` permission to do this.
+It needs the following permissions to do this:
+- `ecr:GetAuthorizationToken`
+- `ecr:BatchCheckLayerAvailability`
+- `ecr:GetDownloadUrlForLayer`
+- `ecr:GetRepositoryPolicy`
+- `ecr:DescribeRepositories`
+- `ecr:ListImages`
+- `ecr:BatchGetImage`

 ### Configuring Nodes to Authenticate to a Private Repository